eddyharold/eddyharold/README.md

 # Hello fellow comrade, I'm Eddy Harold (Harorudo)

-I'm a tech nerd building clean, scalable products that solve real problems.
+I'm a tech nerd focused on building clean, scalable digital products.

+Over the past 4 years, I’ve contributed to the delivery of apps like ERPs, CRMs, SaaS, and more — each with its own architecture and workflow.

-With four years of experience delivering ERPs, CRMs, and SaaS platforms, I work with React, TypeScript, Laravel, Express, Node, SQL, and modern AI tools like Claude.
+My core stack includes React, TypeScript, Laravel, Express, Node, SQL, and modern AI tools like Claude.

-I focus on reliable engineering, fast execution, and solutions that bring measurable value.
+I aim for reliable engineering, fast execution, and solutions that deliver real value

  ## Let's get in touch
 <a href="https://www.linkedin.com/in/donfack-eddy-harold">